Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 ## How does *E. coli* respond to repellents?

-Just as *E. coli* has receptors that bond to attractant ligands, it has other receptors that can bond to **repellent** ligands.
+Just as *E. coli* has receptors that bind to attractant ligands, it has other receptors that can bind to **repellent** ligands.

 **Exercise:** Based on what we have learned in this module about how *E. coli* and other bacteria act in the presence of an attractant, what do you think that the chemotaxis response is in the presence of a repellent?
 How do you think that the bacterium adjusts to relative changes of the repellent?
 {: .notice--success}